prodasl/core-program/2024/week1_cryptographic_basics.md

 :::info
 **🤔 Consider the following:**
 1. What is a hash function and what are its primary uses in cryptography?
+**Transform a chunk of data to a fixed lenght group of characters, that can be used to identify, check data integrity, data authenticity, etc.**
 2. How does the SHA-256 hashing algorithm function, in simple terms?
+**SHA-256 creates a unique, fixed-size output (digest) for any given input, ensuring data integrity and security.**
 3. What is the Poseidon hash function and why is it particularly useful in ZKPs?
+**It is a cryptographic hash function designed specifically for efficiency in zero-knowledge proofs.**
 :::

 #### Merkle Trees